-SUICIDAL THOUGHTS AND BEHAVIORS; AND NEUROPSYCHIATRIC REACTIONS
+SUICIDAL THOUGHTS AND BEHAVIORS

 Antidepressants increased the risk of suicidal thoughts and behavior in children, adolescents, and young adults in short-term trials.
 These trials did not show an increase in the risk of suicidal thoughts and behavior with antidepressant use in subjects over age 24; there was a reduction in risk with antidepressant use in subjects aged 65 and older [see WARNINGS AND PRECAUTIONS].